 Sometimes recipes come from unexpected places.
 This vegetarian Butternut Squash Chowder is one of those.
 My daughter had pictures of a recipe card and directions from a friend of hers, who subscribes to a meal kit delivery service.
 The service sends you meal ingredients in the right amounts and step-by-step cooking instructions.
 If all the recipes are like this one, I might have to sign up!
 However, I did have two small problems with the directions.
 The first was that quantities were not given for all the ingredients.
 But that was pretty easy to figure out.
 The second was that

 If you’ve ever made bread before, particularly the old fashioned way, you know you’re going to need this no-knead bread recipe.
 Throughout history, this food staple was a basic necessity, but it was labor-intensive.
 I have memories of my mom spending all day making bread.
 Lots of steps involved.
 It seemed like she was forever kneading the dough, covering it, letting it rise and then kneading it again.
 Now, there’s no “knead.”
 (See what I did there?)
-This recipe, courtesy of New York Times Cooking, is very easy.
-It does not require kneading, and the ingredients are very simple.
-Not
+A scale and Dutch oven make this bread easy This recipe, courtesy of New York Times Cooking, is very easy.
+It does not

 Minestrone is a wonderful soup of Italian origin.
 It is primarily made of vegetables, however, it is common to also use a little cured meat as a flavor base.
 I have made this many times using pancetta, described as the Italian version of bacon, although some feel its more like ham.
 Anyway, this version, adapted from one found on All Recipes, is vegetarian and is only meant to be a starting point for your own special brand of soup.
 I have often seen that Minestrone translates to “Big Soup.”
 Online translators do not reproduce this, but per Wikipedia: “In modern